-Refer to the links in Blackboard to access "PDS Instructions" and a "PDS Template" for you to model your own after.
-These are both located in Blackboard (Content tab $\rightarrow$ Assignments folder $\rightarrow$ Assignment resources).
+Refer to the links in Canvas to access "PDS Instructions" and a "PDS Template" for you to model your own after.
+These are both located in Canvas under the Class Resources tab.
 If you are interested in pursuing licensure in a state other than NC, please refer to that state's board requirements for a PDS.
 There is also an example in the Gerig text on page 131-132, although it does not contain all of the components that the NC Board of Licensed Clinical Mental Health Counselors requires.